MSc Finance and Wealth Management* – Bloomsbury Institute London

 International: £16,500

-• A first or second-class honours degree from a UK university, or equivalent, in accounting, finance, banking, economics or any business-related subject with quantitative skills or
+A degree or equivalent qualification, in accounting, finance, banking, economics, engineering, mathematics, statistics, sciences or any business-related subject with quantitative skills.

 The following three, 30-credit modules, along with the dissertation module (60 credits), are mandatory.